Uriel: Name and origins

-The angels mentioned in the canonical books of the Hebrew Bible (aka the Tanakh) are generally without names.
-Of the seven archangels in the angelology of Judaism, only two of them, the archangels Michael and Gabriel, are mentioned by name in the canonized Jewish scripture.
+The angels mentioned in the canonical books of the Hebrew Bible (Tanakh) are generally without names.
+Of the Seven Archangels in the angelology of Judaism, only two of them, the archangels Michael and Gabriel, are mentioned by name in the canonised Jewish scripture.

-Raphael features prominently in the deuterocanonical Book of Tobit.
-The Book of Tobit is accepted as canonical by the Roman Catholic Church, the Anglican Communion, the Eastern Orthodox Church, and the Oriental Orthodox Church.
+Raphael features prominently in the Book of Tobit, which is accepted as canonical by the Catholic Church, the Eastern Orthodox Church, and the Oriental Orthodox Churches; it is part of the apocrypha in the Lutheran churches and the Anglican Communion.

 Where a fourth archangel is added to the named three, to represent the four cardinal points, Uriel is generally the fourth.
-Uriel is listed as the fourth angel in Christian Gnostics (under the name Phanuel).
-However, it is debated whether the Book of Enoch refers to the same angel by two different names.
+Uriel is listed as the fourth angel by Christian Gnostics (under the name Phanuel).
+However, whether the Book of Enoch refers to the same angel by two different names is debated.
 Uriel means "God is my flame", whereas Phanuel means "God has turned".
 Uriel is the third angel listed in the Testament of Solomon, the fourth being Sabrael.

+Uriel appears in the Second Book of Esdras, which is found in the Biblical apocrypha (and called "Esdras IV" in the Vulgate):